Plozel/Tutorials/Git and GitHub - Introduction.md

 #### <ins> Inspecting a repository <ins />

-Git status displays the state of the working directory and staging area. <br>
+The `git status` commaned displays the state of the working directory and staging area. <br>
 You can see which changes have been staged (to stage a file is simply to prepare it finely for a commit),<br>
 which haven't, and which files aren't being tracked by Git.
 ```